jdhao/blog_source/zsh_history_setup.md

 # Replace part of last command and re-execute

 In Bash, we can use `fc -s old=new` to replace string `old` in the last command executed to `new` and execute it again.
-Bash builtin `fc` is different from zsh `fc`.
+Bash built-in `fc` is different from zsh `fc`.

 For `fc` in zsh, there is no `-s` option.
 The zsh equivalent is `fc -e -`. `-e`